ArfatulAsif/Competitive-programming/Dynamic Programming Road Map/README.md

 <h3> Step - 01 : Watch Abdul Bari Sir's Video on Recursion  </h3>
-It is very important to have an clear idea on how different types of recurion works .
+It is very important to have a clear idea on how different types of recurion works .
 And also one should have clear idea on stack memory and how it is accessed and cleared through recursive process .
 You should watch BARI sir's video on recursion available on Youtube For this .
 <h1></h1>
 <h1></h1>